 * Miniatures retain the great traits of the breed

 * Make great pets

 * Good animals for children for 4H or FFA

 About Buck and Bull Cattle Ranch:

 John and Teresa Ginn purchased land at 451 Franklin Road, Franklin, Tennessee in 2015 and began construction on a house.
 John and his dad, Ray, constructed the fencing and built the red barn at the back of the property.
-Currently, we have five registered Miniature Herefords, with more calves on the way.
-We had no idea we would end up with cows.
+Currently, we have three registered Miniature Herefords We had no idea we would end up with cows.
 What a great adventure!

 Thanks so much to Tarter Farm and Ranch Equipment for replacing our mineral feeder after Chet damaged the last one!
 This is not only the best way to ensure the cattle have the proper minerals they need, but also a fun toy.